pansila/v2ray_heroku/README.md

 This project builds the docker image with v2ray included and pushs to the docker hub.

-The fallback this way is that the v2ray is not always up to date, to do so you need to:
+The drawback this way is that the v2ray is not always up to date, to do so you need to:
 1. fork this repo.
 2. connect the forked repo to your heroku app in the heroku dashboard `Deploy` tab (choose the deployment menthod `GitHub`).
 3. choose automatic deploy, tick `Wait for CI to pass before deploy`.